 For example, they may lose their jobs because they just can’t get out of bed and to work on time no matter how much they try.
 This is all because they wake up extremely sad or in low spirits that affect them physically.

 You might like: What Should You Do if You Have a Bipolar Partner?

 We have to be careful with this myth.
 It’s true that people with bipolar disorder often don’t look to commit suicide but seek to control their emotions through different self-harm practices.

 However, a great majority of them feel the need to go further than that to try to put an end to the emotional whirlwind that they experience.

 Self-harm is often just a way to distract themselves and get the control they need.
 But sometimes, it gets out of hand.

-Believing that someone with the disorder is crazy or may go crazy because people don’t understand them is not a mature attitude.
-Instead, we need to be prepared to understand and help them.
+Believing that its sufferers are crazy or may go crazy isn’t a mature attitude.
+Instead, we need to be prepared to understand and help them.It might interest you...